What happens during due diligence when you sell?

 May 8, 2026

-April 27, 2026
+April 27, 2026 · Updated June 15, 2026

 A Letter of Intent, commonly called an LOI, is the document that formalizes an agreed price and deal structure between a buyer and seller before the full purchase agreement is drafted.
 It is the “we have a deal in principle” moment.
 It typically runs 3 to 10 pages and covers the major terms both parties have agreed on.
 The much longer and fully binding purchase agreement comes later.

-[INTERNAL-LINK: understand what comes after the LOI → selling/what-happens-during-due-diligence]
+Understand what comes after the LOI

 Most LOIs for small business sales cover these key items: purchase price, how the deal is structured (asset sale or stock sale), payment terms at closing, any seller financing or earnout, the exclusivity period, the main conditions that need to be met before closing, and the target timeline.